evothings/phonegap-estimotebeacons/documentation.md

 The full set of properties available on iOS are documented in the Estimote iOS SDK: http://estimote.github.io/iOS-SDK/Classes/ESTBeacon.html

-### Properties available on Android
+### Beacon properties available on Android

-Properties available when ranging:
+Beacon properties available when ranging:

 * proximityUUID - UUID of the beacon
 * major - major value of the beacon